 First, let's look at tutto quanto, tutti quanti and tutte quante.

-In the example below, Alberto Angela is talking about a fact, a situation, so he uses the singular, and likewise, quanto becomes singular.
+In the example below, Alberto Angela is talking about a fact, a situation, so he uses the singular, and likewise, quanto becomes singular, and in this case, functions as a pronoun.
 Tutto quanto: "the sum of this," "all that there is."

 Tutto quanto risale all'Alto Medioevo, cioè a un'epoca,